-\textbf{Acknowledgment}.
-The authors are greatly indebted to the anonymous referee of \cite{ArK1}.
-Indeed, his report contained an interesting research line which combined with unpublished results, news ideas and some work has given this paper.
-We thank Claire Anantharaman-Delaroche and Martin Walter for very short discussions, Matthew Daws, Adam Skalski and Ami Viselter for old discussions and encouragements and finally Marco Peloso for a discussion on \eqref{Equivalence-measure-ball} in the non-unimodular case.
+\paragraph{Acknowledgment} The authors are deeply grateful to the anonymous referee of \cite{ArK23}.
+His report suggested a promising research direction which, when combined with unpublished results, new ideas, and further work, led to the development of this paper.
+We extend our thanks to Claire Anantharaman-Delaroche and Martin Walter for brief but valuable discussions, as well as to Matthew Daws, Adam Skalski, and Ami Viselter for earlier discussions and their continued encouragement.
+We are also grateful to Marco Peloso for his insights regarding \eqref{Equivalence-measure-ball} in the non-unimodular case.

-Both authors were supported by the grant ANR-18-CE40-0021 (project HASCON).
-The second author was partly supported by the grant ANR-17-CE40-0021 of the French National Research Agency ANR (project Front).
+This work was supported by the ANR-18-CE40-0021 grant (HASCON project).
+The second author also acknowledges partial support from the ANR-17-CE40-0021 grant (FRONT project), funded by the French National Research Agency.